ccgargantua/arena-allocator/README.md

 This generates a nodal `Arena_Allocation` struct with the members `size` (indicating the size of the allocation) and a pointer to the next `Arena_Allocation` in the linked list, `next`.
 It adds two additional members to the `Arena` struct, `allocations` which is an integer containing the number of allocations made, and `head_allocation`, which is the first `Arena_Allocation` pointer node in the linked list of allocations.

-This debug information can be accessed by using the `get_allocation_struct` method which, when supplied with an arena and a pointer to memory allocated from that arena, will return a pointer to the `Arena_Allocation` struct that is associated with that pointer (or NULL on failure).
+This debug information can be accessed by using the `arena_get_allocation_struct` method which, when supplied with an arena and a pointer to memory allocated from that arena, will return a pointer to the `Arena_Allocation` struct that is associated with that pointer (or NULL on failure).

 After doing this in **one** file in **one** translation unit, for **any other file** you can include normally with a lone `#include "arena.h"`.